Bow Leg Causes, Diagnosis, and Treatment Options

 Bow legs – known in the medical world as congenital genu varum – is a common condition among toddlers who have not yet started to walk.
 The cramped position in the womb and lack of muscle strength in the legs results in bow legs.
-As the child begins to walk, the legs gradually straighten and the bow legs disappear by age two.
-In adolescents and adults, however, the condition will not correct itself and treatment is necessary.
+As the child begins to walk, the legs gradually straighten, and the bow legs disappear by age two.
+In adolescents and adults, however, the condition will not correct itself, and treatment is necessary.

 What Causes Bow Legs?

 In most cases, bowlegs in the US are the result of congenital problems.
-However, bow legs can also be the result of Blount's disease, rickets, Paget's disease, dwarfism, lead or fluoride poisoning and poorly healed fractures.
-Blount's disease is a developmental abnormality more common in females, African Americans and obese children.
+However, bow legs can also be the result of Blount's disease, rickets, Paget's disease, dwarfism, lead or fluoride poisoning, and poorly healed fractures.
+Blount's disease is a developmental abnormality more common in females, African Americans, and obese children.
 Rickets results from vitamin D deficiency.
 Paget's disease is a metabolic problem that affects the bones' ability to regenerate; it is more common in older people and can lead to bow legs in adulthood.
 Dwarfism also affects bone growth.

-How is Bow Legs Diagnosed?
+How Are Bow Legs Diagnosed?